quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 defines a qlog extension schema for use with the main schema {{QLOG-MAIN}}.
 QUIC protocol events are defined with a category, a name (the concatenation of "category" and "event"), an "importance", an optional "trigger", and "data" fields.
-The schema is identified by the URI "urn:ietf:params:qlog:quic", that contains the following category identifiers: "connectivity", "quic", "security", and "recovery".
+The schema is identified by the URI "urn:ietf:params:qlog:quic", it contains the following category identifiers: "connectivity", "quic", "security", and "recovery".